How to maximize

 #5 Future-proof technology

 Modern production strategies are increasingly based on integrated production concepts.
 With Industry 4.0, production systems, machines, and measuring devices communicate with each other to enable adaptive production planning and self-controlled production.
 In this production concept, also referred to as "Smart Manufacturing", measuring instruments are integrated directly into production: Measuring sensors recognize faulty components and automatically feed this information into the production loop.
 Production automatically adapts to the new information and corrects the error.
-To ensure long-term implementation of self-controlled production, the measuring devices employed must fulfill various requirements.
+To ensure long-term implementation of self-controlled production, the production measuring devices employed must fulfill various requirements.
 Among these are fully automatic measurements, high-precision sensors suitable for production environments, and interfaces for easy connection and integration into existing production systems.

 Kleiner (Germany) operates a fully automated production including the measurement process with the optical µCMM.